 Sodium Flame Method: A Classic National Standard Originated in the UK

+The Sodium Flame Method is a widely adopted HEPA filter testing method in China and was once prevalent in many European countries.
+Its technical principle is highly representative.
 The test uses monodisperse sodium chloride (NaCl) aerosol as the test medium.
 Brine is agitated by compressed air to form tiny droplets, which are dried before entering the air duct.
 The core of the detection lies in utilizing the reaction characteristics between hydrogen flame and NaCl aerosol—when the aerosol-containing gas is introduced into the hydrogen flame, the flame turns blue and its brightness increases significantly.
 Test personnel use a photometer to collect gas samples before and after the filter, determine the change in air aerosol concentration by comparing the flame brightness difference, and finally calculate the filter efficiency.

 According to Chinese national standards, the average diameter of test aerosol particles is 0.4 microns, but the actual measurement result of existing domestic devices is approximately 0.5 microns; early European measurement data showed the particle diameter to be 0.65 microns.